 - Mobile Web Services B2 94.9.11 or equivalent bundled B2 and higher: If a test isn't supported in the app, users see a message that the test is blocked from launching in the app and must be accessed from a desktop web browser.
 This change ensures a consistent and supported assessment experience in the app and prevents unsupported content from causing unforeseen issues in a mobile test attempt.

 Tests that aren't natively supported in the app must be completed on a desktop web browser.

 - Prior to Mobile Web Services B2 94.9.11 or equivalent bundled B2: If a test isn't supported in the app, the test opens in the in-app browser on the device.
 However, it's best to take these types of tests on a desktop web browser for the best experience.

 We recommend you turn off the Mobile Compatible Test tool for Original courses as it no longer applies to the supported assessment capabilities in the Blackboard app.

 The Blackboard app supports these test questions and features for Original courses:

 - Short Answer

-Some options available during test creation work correctly only when students take the test on a web browser.
+Some options available during test creation work correctly only when students take the test on a desktop web browser.